What this page is — and what it isn't

 Trauma • ADHD • Autism • Eating disorders • Couples • Addiction • Children • Grief • Personality disorders

-That said, strong trauma specialists often have depth in one or two closely related areas — such as addiction, dissociation, or parts work.
-The difference isn't whether they list multiple areas.
+Strong trauma specialists often do have depth in one or two closely related areas — addiction, dissociation, or parts work, for example.
+The question isn't whether they list multiple areas.
 It's whether there's clear depth in how they actually work.

-Trauma specialization, in particular, tends to be narrow by necessity.
+Trauma specialization, in particular, is narrow by necessity.
 It involves focused training, ongoing supervision, and a strong emphasis on pacing, stabilization, and nervous system regulation — not just familiarity with the topic.

-Many therapists are genuinely communicating the full range of issues they've encountered.
-That's fair.
-But from where you're sitting, the list is less important than the depth behind it.
+Most therapists are genuinely communicating the full range of issues they've encountered.
+Fair enough.
+But from where you're sitting, the list matters less than the depth behind it.
 Where do they actually spend most of their time?
 What do they go deep on?
-Those are the questions that matter.
+Those are the questions.

 Competence in trauma work isn't familiarity.
 It's knowing what to do when someone dissociates mid-session.
 It's recognizing overwhelm versus resistance.
-It's working within a clear structured approach rather than good conversation alone.
+It's working within a clear, structured approach — not relying on good conversation alone.

 You're not looking for someone who can do everything.
-You're looking for someone who is genuinely well-equipped to do this.
+You're looking for someone genuinely well-equipped to do this.

 At these prices, a 15-minute consult should be standard.